wetryingtodorock/getblock-docs/en/rpc-service/ftm/json-rpc/ftm_net_listening.md

 ---
-title: ftm:net_listening \[POST\]
+title: ftm:net_listening - Fantom
-description: Whether the client is actively listening for network connections.
+description: Example code for the ftm:net_listening json-rpc method. Сomplete guide on how to use ftm:net_listening json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters